moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

 Content is classified into 2 groups: Economic Buyer and Technical Buyer.
 Choose the content category that aligns best to your audience needs - Economic Buyer for those focusing on business aspects, and Technical Buyer for those interested in technical details or specifications.
 Field Marketing Managers are responsible for adding new content for Own Events and Executive Engagement Tactics to this folder on an ongoing basis.
 NOTE: Naming convention of the folder should reflect the SFDC Campaign name for easier tracking.

-### ReachDesk

-Go to the [Reachdesk page](/handbook/marketing/marketing-operations/reachdesk) for instructions on campaign set up and best practices.

 ## Digital Tactics

 - To run plays where we are targeting a specific geography or where we would like to propose content syndication, we work through our Digital Marketing Programs team.
 Please create an issue utilizing DMPs [Paid Digital Request Issue Template](https://gitlab.com/gitlab-com/marketing/demand-generation/digital-marketing/-/issues/new?issuable_template=paid-digital-request) if you'd like them to do work for you.